 The annual Oregon State University Extension Service Tree School is an important opportunity for landowners to gain knowledge and skills or find assistance.
 But COVID-19 forced cancellation of all three in-person Tree Schools in 2020.

-Collaborators included the Oregon Department of Forestry, Forests Forever, Inc., Oregon Small Woodlands Association, Ecotrust, Clackamas Community College and Clackamas County.
+Collaborators include the Oregon Department of Forestry, Forests Forever, Inc., Oregon Small Woodlands Association, Ecotrust, Clackamas Community College and Clackamas County.